Raiden0456/Face2Une_CRM/README.md

 ## How to Use

-To use the system, navigate to the [Face2Une CRM system](https://face2une-crm-prod.herokuapp.com/) on Heroku(currently offline).
+To use the system, navigate to the [FaceStellar CRM system](https://face2une-crm-prod.herokuapp.com/) on Heroku(currently offline).
 If you wish to contribute to the project, you can clone the repository from [GitHub](https://github.com/Raiden0456/Face2Une_CRM) and follow the instructions in the README files in the backend and frontend directories.